braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 Your Braze API endpoint (called the "Custom API Endpoint" in Segment) is the SDK endpoint that Braze sets up for your SDK (for example, `sdk.iad-03.braze.com`).
 Your Braze REST API Endpoint (called the "Custom REST API Endpoint" in Segment) is the REST API Endpoint (for example, `https://rest.iad-03.braze.com`)
 {% enddetails %}

-{% details Ensure ‘custom API endpoint’ is input into the mobile device mode destination settings correctly. %}
+{% details Ensure your custom API endpoint is correctly input into the mobile device mode destination settings. %}

 | Braze terminology | Segment equivalent |
 | ----------------- | ------------------ |